ansys/pyansys-geometry/doc/source/getting_started/docker/index.rst

 Currently, the Geometry service backend is mainly delivered as a **Windows** Docker container.
 However, these containers require a Windows machine to run them.

-A Linux version of the Geometry Service is also available but with limited capabilities, meaning that certain operations are not available or fail.
+A Linux version of the Geometry service is also available but with limited capabilities, meaning that certain operations are not available or fail.

 Select the kind of Docker container you want to build: